 Portraiture is at the heart of what I use Paper by FiftyThree to create with.
 After drawing over 700 faces some might think it would be easy for me to share my process and techniques — they would be wrong.
 After struggling writing this guide for the last month, I think I finally shaped it in a way that makes sense.

-Like the other parts of my Mastering Paper by 53 Guide, this one will explain my techniques and how I use them.
+Like the other parts of my Mastering Paper for iOS Guide, this one will explain my techniques and how I use them.
 My drawing style has evolved from the abstract to the more realistic since starting the PaperFaces portrait project almost 2 years ago.
 It only seems fitting to organize the guide in a way that mimics this same evolution.